HJB equations with gradient constraint associated with controlled jump-diffusion processes

 Under Assumptions (A1)--(A4), the other main result obtained in the paper is as follows:

-\begin{prop} For each $\varepsilon\in(0,1)$, there exists a unique non-negative solution $u^{\varepsilon}$ to the NIDD problem (\ref{p13.0}) in the space $\hol^{3,\alpha'}(\overline{\set})$, with $\alpha'\in(0,1)$ as in (H\ref{h3}). \end{prop} The solution $u$ to the HJB equation (\ref{p1}), obtained here, is in a strong sense in contrast to the recent results in the topic, where the solutions have been established in the same sense as in \cite{moreno}, and in the viscosity sense; see \cite{bayr,mark,Sey}.
-Although the NIDD problem (\ref{p13.0}) is a tool to guarantee the existence of the HJB equation (\ref{p1}), this turns out to be a problem of interest itself because previous to this paper, we find few references related to this class of problem.
-Say, the paper \cite{moreno} analyses the NIDD problem \eqref{p13.0} when the L\'evy measure $\nu$ is finite on $\R^{d}_{*}$, and \cite{taira} studies a degenerate Neumann problem for quasi-linear elliptic integro-differential operators when the L\'evy measure $\nu$ has unbounded variation, i.e., $\int_{\R^{d}_{*}}[|z|^{2}\wedge1]\nu(\der z)<\infty$, and $s$ satisfies $s(x,z)=0$, for $(x,z)\in\overline{\set}\times\R^{d}_{*}$ such that $x+z\notin\overline{\set}$.
-Also, this type of problem can be related to absolutely continuous optimal stochastic control problems when the controlled process is a L\'evy diffusion with jump measure of finite variation; see Section \ref{HJBPro}.
+\begin{prop} For each $\varepsilon\in(0,1)$, there exists a unique non-negative solution $u^{\varepsilon}$ to the NPIDD problem \eqref{p13.0} in the space $\hol^{3,\alpha'}(\overline{\set})$. \end{prop} Although the NPIDD problem \eqref{p13.0} is a tool to guarantee the existence of the solution to the HJB equation \eqref{p1}, this turns out to be a problem of interest itself because, previously to this paper, we find few references related to this class of problems.
+Say, paper \cite{moreno} analyses the NPIDD problem \eqref{p13.0} when the L\'evy measure $\nu$ is finite on $\R^{d}_{*}$, and \cite{taira} studies a degenerate Neumann problem for quasi-linear elliptic integro-differential operators when the L\'evy measure $\nu$ has unbounded variation, i.e., $\int_{\R^{d}_{*}}[|z|^{2}\wedge1]\nu(\der z)<\infty$, and $s$ satisfies $s(x,z)=0$, for $(x,z)\in\overline{\set}\times\R^{d}_{*}$ such that $x+z\notin\overline{\set}$. {This} type of problem can {also} be related to an absolutely continuous optimal control problem when the controlled process is a jump-diffusion with jump measure of finite variation; see Section \ref{HJBPro}.

 To finalize this part, let us make some comments about the assumptions mentioned {in the beginning of this subsection}.
 Under (A1), (A3), (A4) and the fact that the boundary $\partial\set $ is of class $\hol^{3,\alpha'}$, we ensure the existence and uniqueness of the classical solution $\mathpzc{u}$ to the linear partial integro-differential Dirichlet (LPIDD) problem in \eqref{p13.0.0} when $w\in\hol^{1,\alpha'}(\overline{\set})$; see \cite[Thm.
 3.1.12]{garroni}.
 Assumptions (A1), (A2), (A4) and that $\set$ is a bounded convex set are required to show some \textit{\`a priori} estimates of the solution $u^{\varepsilon}$ to the NPIDD problem \eqref{p13.0}, which must be independent of $\varepsilon$; see Lemmas \ref{Lb1}--\ref{gr1}.
 Since $h\geq0$, $c>0$ on $\overline{\set}$ and using Lemma \ref{supsuper}, it can be verified that $u^{\varepsilon}$ is the unique non-negative solution to the NPIDD problem \eqref{p13.0}; see Subsection \ref{pp1}.
 Finally, {once again making use of} $c>0$ on $\overline{\set}$, it is {proven} that the solution to the HJB equation \eqref{p1} is unique; see Subsection \ref{proofHJB1}.